-As someone who has taken a sabbatical from mainstream employment in order to write, I have quickly discovered that staying inside the house for long periods of time scribbling and researching without relief isn’t healthy and certainly not conducive to sustained creativity.
+In 2017-18 I took a sabbatical from mainstream employment in order to write, and I quickly discovered that staying inside the house for long periods of time scribbling and researching without relief isn’t healthy and certainly not conducive to sustained creativity.
 I am lucky enough however to live in the beautiful village of Saltaire in Yorkshire where I can, within five minutes’ walk from my doorstep, very quickly be in the midst of lush countryside; by a canal- or river-side; or in the heart of ancient woodland.
 These walks from my own front door have been my saving grace in the quest to write and indeed, as I have delighted in discovering, a point of intersection with writing: for it is in walking that I am most inspired to write.
 The wonderful and lyrical poet Sean Borodale has a lot to say about writing and walking as sympathetic actions in coining his literary form the lyrigraph.
 Whilst I agree with him that walking can unblock writers and set the creative juices flowing, often the mechanics of writing while walking let one down.
 Sometimes a choice has to be made between a rigorous pace and loss of a train of thought.
 So my walks tend to be leisurely and entirely solitary if they are to be written.
 As Mary Oliver puts it, “If you have ever gone to the woods with me, I must love you very much.” (from her poem, How I go to the Woods).
 Furthermore, I have had to accept that my walking will often render wildlife absent because my presence, like an exclamation mark, is a disturbance in the landscape.
 For this reason, my walks also make generous allowances for pauses, pit-stops and ponderings as I try to coax wildlife out of hiding.

 Walking does not have to be a writerly experience, but for me it often now is: I travel and, as though foot-stepping were a purgative, words travel through me.
 The action of walking can be as profound a commitment to setting something down as is taking a pen to the page.
 In both, I lay down something of myself to be read: prints in the dirt and inky glyphs in my notebooks.
 I surrender little impressions of myself through walking and the path reflects these back in its own particular, thought-plotting idiom.
 Like the writing that bodies them forth, paths laid down by generations of walkers impose their own grammar and ‘sense’ on the landscape as well: a stile joins one section of path with the next between fields as a hyphen connects one idea with another on the page.
 A gate is a colon, opening one thought to its sequel.
 The impressions of my feet on paths that end up as indentations on the page are locked in particular place-time moments which means they are unrepeatable; their quality, rarefied.
 This is why I find walking such a positively affirming experience.
 To walk is to experience the landscape – and myself within the landscape – as different, fresh, and peculiarly alive to that moment in space and time.
 But to walk, to pen a way, is also to feel myself as somehow a conductor of the various idioms of nature.